 mimosa, hosted on Neuroconductor and GitHub.
 You can download it here.
 For the most recent version, check out my GitHub repo here.

-Our paper on this topic is published in the Neuroimage: Clinical journal here.
+Our paper on this topic is under review at NeuroImage: Clinical but you can find a draft on bioRxiv here.
 The R package

 Warning: The content below contains spoilers for Game of Thrones and some foul language.